-This is the first post in a performance resilience blog series, shedding light on common data center performance issues and possible solutions.
-First chapter looks at the issue of duplicate traffic in misconfigured environments – and considers the benefits of adding deduplication via a SmartNIC.
+Is your deployment resilient to common data center performance issues?
+This blog looks at the issue of duplicate traffic in misconfigured environments – and considers the benefits of adding deduplication via a SmartNIC.

 When you stop to think about it, the entire IT industry is driven by the premise that Moore’s law will continue to provide double the number of transistors per square inch every 18 months and thereby help us to keep up with the relentless growth in data to be processed.
 What happens when this is no longer true?

 The final in the 3-part series of articles by Dan Joe, where he explores the various stages of reconfigurable computing.

 The second in the 3-part series of articles by Dan Joe, where he explores the various stages of reconfigurable computing.

 The first in the 3-part series of articles by Dan Joe, where he explores the various stages of reconfigurable computing.

 In the run-up to SDN World Congress in The Hague, it is interesting to note that it was at this very show in Dusseldorf 5 years ago that the original NFV whitepaper was first presented.
 How time flies!